MitchiLaser/MAXwel/lab course/README.md

 # Lab Course

-This directory was designed to store the files for a lab course where the students are drawing schematic designs.
-There is a pre-defined template for the students and the results of the exercises are also available.
+The MAXwel Circuit board is used for a [Physics Lab Course at KIT](https://gitlab.kit.edu/kit/etp-lehre/p1-praktikum/students/-/tree/main/Schaltlogik?ref_type=heads).
+Within this Lab course students explore the basics of digital electronics and learn how to design and implement digital circuits.
+To design the circuits the schematics editor within the Quartus Software is used.

-There is also a patch for the Quartus Software to make the European style logic symbols available within the list of project-specific symbols.
+This directory offers a predefined template for the students as well as reference designs for the exercises.
+It also ships european style logic symbols for the template.